 The motivation to improve the human condition & the effects on target groups

 Intention and agency are one of the pillars of the concept of SI.
-Hence, especially strongly SI-related statements should correspond to researchers’ initial motivation when planning to improve the human condition/welfare.
+Hence, effects associated with SI should correspond to researchers’ initial motivation when planning to improve the human condition/welfare.
 We expect that

-H7: there is a relation between high levels of motivation to improve the human condition/welfare and the degree of contributions to …
+H8: there is a relation between high levels of motivation to improve the human condition/welfare and the degree of contributions to …